-BH2022/01188 - Application for Approval of Details reserved by Condition 2 (Secure Cycle Parking) of application BH2018/01843.
+- 3.1.
+BH2022/02102 Erection of a two-storey detached office building (Class E) with car parking retained at ground floor and new cycle storage, in car park to rear of existing building.
+Refused by the Planning Committee for the following reason: "The proposed development, by reason of the proposed east- and west-facing first floor glazing and proximity to neighbouring dwellings, would give rise to an increase in actual and perceived overlooking of residents of Shermond House and on Worcester Villas.
+This would cause an unacceptable loss of amenity to these occupiers and would be contrary to Policy DM20 of the City Plan Part Two." - 3.2.
+BH2022/01188 Application for Approval of Details reserved by Condition 2 (Secure Cycle Parking) of application BH2018/01843.
+Approved - 3.3.
+BH2020/00996 Prior approval for change of use at first and second floors from offices (B1) to residential (C3) to form 10no. one bedroom flats.
+Approved - 3.4.
+BH2020/00905 Erection of additional storey to create new office space (B1), installation of external lift shaft at rear, revisions to vehicle and cycle parking.
+Refused, appeal dismissed - 3.5.
+BH2019/01352 Extension to the roof of existing building to create new office space (B1), installation of external lift tower at rear of building, increased vehicle and cycle parking and new bin storage to the ground floor car park.
+Refused, appeal dismissed - 3.6.
+BH2018/01843 Prior approval for change of use at first and second floors from offices (B1) to residential (C3) to form 10no one bedroom flats.
 Approved

-BH2020/00996 - Prior approval for change of use at first and second floors from offices (B1) to residential (C3) to form 10no. one bedroom flats.
-Approved

-BH2020/00905 - Erection of additional storey to create new office space (B1), installation of external lift shaft at rear, revisions to vehicle and cycle parking.
-Refused, appeal dismissed

-BH2019/01352 - Extension to the roof of existing building to create new office space (B1), installation of external lift tower at rear of building, increased vehicle and cycle parking and new bin storage to the ground floor car park.
-Refused, appeal dismissed

-BH2018/01843 - Prior approval for change of use at first and second floors from offices (B1) to residential (C3) to form 10no one bedroom flats.
-Approved

-APPLICATION DESCRIPTION
+4. APPLICATION DESCRIPTION

+- 4.1.
 Planning permission is sought for the erection of a two-storey detached office building (Use Class E) in the rear car park of Shermond House which is a mixed-use office and residential building.
-The proposed building would be accessed from Boundary Road via the existing undercroft passage.
+The proposed building would be accessed from Boundary Road via the existing undercroft passage. - 4.2.
+The proposals are a resubmission of a recently refused application (BH2022/02102) and incorporate a revised design to address the reason for refusal (relating to overlooking) of this previous application.
+The first-floor window apertures to the east and west elevations are now proposed to be infilled with metal cladding.